agiliq/merchant/docs/gateways/we_pay_gateway.rst

 `WePay.com`_ is a service that lets you accept payments not just from credit cards but also from bank accounts.

-WePay works slightly differently and is a hybrid between a :doc:`Gateway <gateways>` and an :doc:`Integration <offsite_processing>` but should still be fairly easy to use.
+WePay works slightly differently and is a hybrid between a :doc:`Gateway </gateways>` and an :doc:`Integration </offsite_processing>` but should still be fairly easy to use.

 .. note::